 Fortunately for vegans, many fresh figs these days come from self-pollinating cultivars (Ficus carica) that don’t need wasps to grow fruits.
 Nevertheless, most dried figs— especially non-fresh cultivars, like Smyrna figs— come from varieties that still need fig wasps, possibly making them non-vegan fruits after all.

-Exploitation or a beautiful relationship?
+The exploitation of a beautiful relationship?

 To some vegans, this wasp-fruit tree relationship isn’t a moral dilemma at all.
 From a natural standpoint, most biologists agree: figs and fig wasps “co-evolved” together in a close symbiotic relationship that benefits them both, and they wouldn’t exist without each other.